statsig-io/docs/docs/templates/templates.md

 2. From a gate/ experiment you want to turn into a new template

 ### Creating Templates from Project Settings
 To create a new template from Project Settings, navigate to **Settings** -> **Project Settings** -> **Templates** and click the **+Create New** CTA, then select whether you want to create a gate or experiment template.
+Org and Project Admins and Owners are able to create Templates from the Project Settings.

 ![Screen Shot 2024-03-26 at 1 54 16 PM](https://github.com/statsig-io/docs/assets/101903926/dee2680f-18b9-414e-a7a4-a4fd5c823b22)

 ### Converting an Existing Config into a Template
 If you create a new config that you think would be useful to more folks on the team as a template, you can convert an existing (or currently being created) config into a template.
 To do this, in the config you wish to convert to a template, tap the "..." menu and select **Save as Template**.
 This will prompt you to name your template and add a description before saving.
+Org and Project Admins and Owners, as well as the creator of the existing config, are able to create Templates from existing configs.

 ![Screen Shot 2024-03-26 at 1 55 55 PM](https://github.com/statsig-io/docs/assets/101903926/4768129f-f91a-4697-aaf7-d9950cdde4d2)

 ![Screen Shot 2024-03-26 at 1 56 21 PM](https://github.com/statsig-io/docs/assets/101903926/790ed73e-d014-4163-abc2-caffaefaadc3)

 ## Managing Templates
 Templates can be managed via the **Templates** tab within **Project Settings**.
 Note that permissions for who can/ can't create or modify templates are managed via Statsig's Role-based Access Controls in the **Project Settings** -> **Members** -> **Roles**.
-By default Org and Project Admins can modify or delete any Template.
+By default Org and Project Admins and Owners can modify or delete any Template.

 ![Screen Shot 2024-03-26 at 5 39 33 PM](https://github.com/statsig-io/docs/assets/101903926/0e77d362-a730-4939-844f-228a2982dbea)